FACTOIDS & TRIVIA

 Nut: Plastic

-Tuners: Kluson Deluxe, enclosed, nickel
+Tuners: Kluson Deluxe, nickel

 Controls: Master tone, master volume, 3-way pickup selector